benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

         initiatives.
       guidebooksection:
         - 'Ch.
 5.2: UAM Opportunities for Airports'
         - 'Ch.
-6.10: AAM for Airport Master Planning'
+6.10: UAM for Airport Master Planning'
-    - question: Has the airport planned or coordinated with the city for community engagement for AAM initiatives?
+    - question: Has the airport planned or coordinated with the city for community engagement for UAM initiatives?
       level1: >
         None or minimal community engagement has been planned for UAM operations.
       level2: |